Is it worth paying extra to fly premium economy?

 Having already made the journey between Australia and the UK four times last year, I wasn’t really enthusiastic about spending 30+ hours crossing the world again TWICE, but I needed to, so I began researching flights and made my surprising discovery.

 The obvious benefit of travelling in any class above standard economy is comfort.
-Seats are larger and more generously spaced out the nearer you get to the pointy end of the plane and there is more opportunity to lie flat, making sleep more achievable.
+Seats are larger and more generously spaced out the nearer you get to the priority end of the plane and there is more opportunity to lie flat, making sleep more achievable.

 Being nearer the front of the plane means you spend less time waiting to board and disembark the plane.
 It’s useful if you’re hurrying to make a connection, or just impatient.
 It always amazes me how long it takes people to disembark airplanes.